RyanBuck182/windows-devkit/README.md

 # Hello!

 These are some helpful command shortcuts I made for myself.
-Clone the repo and run `setup.bat` to use them yourself.

-Make sure to follow the instructions in the .batenv
+Clone the repo, run `setup.bat`, and follow the instructions in `.env.bat.template` to use them yourself.